Gran Turismo 3: A-Spec: Awards

 GameSpot named it the fifth-best console game of 2001, and presented it with a "Best Driving Game" award among console games.
 It was a runner-up in the "Best PlayStation 2 Game", "Best Sound" and "Best Graphics, Technical" categories.
-The game won the award for "Console Racing" at the Academy of Interactive Arts & Sciences' 5th Annual Interactive Achievement Awards, and was a runner-up for the "Console Game of the Year" award, which went to Halo: Combat Evolved.
+During the 5th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences honored Gran Turismo 3: A-Spec with the "Console Racing" award; it was also nominated for "Console Game of the Year" and "Outstanding Achievement in Visual Engineering", which were both ultimately given to Halo: Combat Evolved.

 Legacy

 The game has appeared on some 'Top 100 Games' lists such as that by IGN in 2003.
-In 2004, readers of Retro Gamer voted Gran Turismo 2 97th top retro gamer, with the staff noting that "the mix of realistic handling and superb graphics, not to mention the fact that it features hundreds of licensed vehicles, has won it the admiration of car lovers everywhere.
+In 2004, readers of Retro Gamer voted Gran Turismo 3 97th top retro gamer, with the staff noting that "the mix of realistic handling and superb graphics, not to mention the fact that it features hundreds of licensed vehicles, has won it the admiration of car lovers everywhere.
 The gameplay may be a little too deep and difficult for many, but for its core followers, Gran Turismo is the be all and end all of digital racing, and GT3 has been voted as the best of the bunch".